SiaFoundation/walletd/.changeset/add_batch_endpoint_to_allow_adding_multiple_addresses_to_a_wallet_at_a_time.md

 default: minor
 ---

-# Add batch endpoint to allow adding multiple addresses to a wallet at a time.
+# Added `[POST] /api/wallet/:id/batch/addresses

+This new endpoint allows clients to add up to 10000 addresses in a single API call